A Place for Mom

 Chicago attractions with senior discounts and specials:

-Liberty Village, Arden Active Living and Emerald Village are the top-rated Senior Apartments facilities near Chicago, IL.
+Liberty Village, Emerald Village and Renaissance Saint Luke are the top-rated Senior Apartments facilities near Chicago, IL.
 These Senior Apartments facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 1. United States Census Bureau.
 (2021).
 Veteran status (S2101): Chicago [Data set].
 American Community Survey.